ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 When associated with IP proxying request streams, the HTTP Datagram Payload field of HTTP Datagrams (see {{HTTP-DGRAM}}) has the format defined in
 {{dgram-format}}.
-Note that when HTTP Datagrams are encoded using QUIC DATAGRAM frames, the Context ID field defined below directly follows the Quarter Stream ID field which is at the start of the QUIC DATAGRAM frame payload:
+Note that, when HTTP Datagrams are encoded using QUIC DATAGRAM frames, the Context ID field defined below directly follows the Quarter Stream ID field that is at the start of the QUIC DATAGRAM frame payload:

 ~~~
 IP Proxying HTTP Datagram Payload {